Chrysler Town & Country (1941–1988): 1974-1977

 For this generation, full-sized Plymouths and Dodges, excluding wagons, shared more than just body shells.
 They also shared a common 122-inch wheelbase, instrument panels, and most exterior body stampings.
-Likewise, Chrysler and Imperial models shared slightly longer body shells on a common 124-inch wheelbase, plus instrument panels, and exterior body stampings.
-And, once again, Chrysler Corporation wagons would share a common greenhouse across divisions... although this time, all wagons would roll on the longer Chrysler 124" wheelbase.
-All remained large enough to swallow the ubiquitous 4x8 sheet of plywood flat on its floor with the three-way door-gate closed... no evidence of any attempt to follow GM's clamshell-style rear closure, fortunately.
+Likewise, Chrysler and Imperial models shared slightly longer body shells on a common 124-inch wheelbase, as well as instrument panels and exterior body stampings.
+Once again, Chrysler's wagons would share a common greenhouse across all of its divisions, although this time all wagons would roll on the longer Chrysler 124-inch wheelbase.
+All remained large enough to swallow the ubiquitous 4×8 sheet of plywood flat on its floor with the three-way door-gate closed, with no evidence of any attempt to follow GM's clamshell-style rear closure.
 The roof was slightly elevated aft of the C-pillar, and a body-colored air deflector at the trailing edge remained a standard feature, although it was no longer integrated into the body structure.
-Fully skirted rear wheel openings and simulated woodgrain side and doorgate panel appliqués remained standard equipment on all Town and Country wagons.
+Fully skirted rear wheel openings and simulated woodgrain side and doorgate panel appliqués remained standard equipment on all Town & Country wagons.

-A significant safety improvement was achieved with the relocation of the fuel tank from the left rear quarter, where it was placed since the 1950s, to under the floor just behind the rear axle.
-Underfloor storage space was reduced on 2-seat wagons, but revisions in the 3rd seat folding mechanism minimized any compromises in seating utility.
+A significant safety improvement was achieved with the relocation of the fuel tank from the left rear quarter (where it had been located since the 1950s) to under the floor, just behind the rear axle.
+Underfloor storage space was reduced on 2-seat wagons, but revisions in the third seat folding mechanism minimized any compromises in seating utility.
 Space freed up in the left rear quarter panel became a lockable storage compartment.

 Although the overall size of 1974 Chryslers was barely larger than the fuselage generation that preceded it, the overall weight continued to increase.
 Additional emission controls, safety features, and growing standard equipment lists were having the same effect on every automaker.
-The 3-seat T&C now weighed just under 5,000 pounds, about 300 pounds heavier than the 1972 fuselage generation T&C. With air conditioning, and a typical complement of power assists, the average '74 T&C weighed about 5,200 pounds.
-Standard tires were L78x15 bias belted on 6.5x15 inch rims.
-Steel belted radials were optional.
+The 3-seat Town & Country now weighed just under 5,000 pounds, about 300 pounds heavier than its 1972 fuselage generation counterpart.
+With air conditioning, and a typical complement of power assists, the average 1974 T&C weighed about 5,200 pounds.
+Standard tires were L78×15 bias belted on 6.5×15-inch rims.
+Steel-belted radials were optional.